Brianna is a full-time writer, blogger, and editor. Her specialty is all things scary. Travel with her to some truly haunting destinations!

 Letchworth Village was described to most as an ideal place for the mentally disabled and was even praised by the public.
 What would come next was a devastating end to a very promising beginning.

 "Moron", "Imbecile", "Idiots", that was how Dr. Little referred to and categorized the mentally challenged patients at Letchworth.
-The buildings then became seperated by mental capacity.
+The buildings then became separated by mental capacity.
 The three groups included

 - Young and Improvable